-The School comprises three graduate departments, which offer five master's degrees.
+The School comprises three departments, which offer five masters and two doctoral degrees.
 The Department of Computer Science offers a Master of Science in computer science.
-The Department of Electrical and Computer Engineering offers a Master of Science in Electrical and Computer Engineering.
-The Department of Mechanical Engineering offers a Master of Science in Mechanical Engineering.
-The two engineering departments offer two additional degrees: a Master of Science in Biomedical Engineering and a Master of Engineering.
+The Department of Electrical and Computer Engineering offers a Master of Science in Electrical and Computer Engineering and a Doctor of Philosophy.
+The Department of Mechanical Engineering offers a Master of Science in Mechanical Engineering and a Doctor of Philosophy.
+The School of Engineering and Computer Science also offers additional graduate engineering degrees, which are described below in the Interdisciplinary Degrees section and are administered jointly between the engineering departments.
+These degrees include a Master of Science in Biomedical Engineering, a Master of Engineering, joint undergraduate/graduate degrees, and a joint Master of Business Administration/Master of Engineering.